flutter-tizen/plugins/packages/flutter_app_badger/README.md

 ## Notes

-You need to declare one or more of the following features in your `tizen-manifest.xml` if you plan to release your app on the app store (to enable [feature-based filtering](https://docs.tizen.org/application/native/tutorials/details/app-filtering)).
+You need to declare the following feature in your `tizen-manifest.xml` if you plan to release your app on the app store (to enable [feature-based filtering](https://docs.tizen.org/application/native/tutorials/details/app-filtering)).

 ```xml
 <feature name="http://tizen.org/feature/badge"/>